Nesos-ita/nesos-ita.github.io/_posts/2017-10-08-fixing-bricked-pc.md

 I like making things in the [MacGyver](https://en.wikipedia.org/wiki/MacGyver_\(1985_TV_series\)) way.
 The pins distance is 0,65mm and pin size is 0,3 mm leaving us 0,35mm of space between pins.
 Also the cutter was not the correct one: size 3mm conical shape, but this is what the shop sold...
-Autolevel played an imporant role.
+Autolevel played an important role.
 Anyway for the next time a cylindrical one will do the job better.
 ![](/assets/fixing-bricked-pc/adapterPCB.jpg)
 The chip is super small and not easy to solder, but in the end i managed to do it without short circuits, note also on the right the welding metal and it's size which is quite bigger than chip pins.